cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 # Security Considerations {#sec-considerations}

-Bellare et al. {{?BNPS03=DOI.10.1007/s00145-002-0120-1}} proved the following properties of Chaum's original blind signature scheme based on RSA-FDH:
+Bellare et al. {{?BNPS03=DOI.10.1007/s00145-002-0120-1}} proved the following properties of Chaum's original blind signature protocol based on RSA-FDH:

 - One-more-forgery polynomial security.
-This means the adversary, interacting with the server (signer) as a client, cannot output n+1 valid message and signature tuples after only interacting with the server n times, for some n which is polynomial in the scheme's security parameter.
+This means the adversary, interacting with the server (signer) as a client, cannot output n+1 valid message and signature tuples after only interacting with the server n times, for some n which is polynomial in the protocol's security parameter.
 - Concurrent polynomial security.
 This means that servers can engage in polynomially many invocations of the protocol without compromising security.